-As your company deliberates which fuel card is the right fit for your fleet, take the time to find the right balance of savings and convenience.
-Though various fuel cards may offer discounts at specific sites, you could be losing money if your drivers have to make a longer journey every time they need to fill up.
+As your company deliberates which program is the right fit for your fleet, take the time to find the right balance of savings and convenience.
+Though various programs may offer discounts at specific sites, you could be losing money if your drivers have to make a longer journey every time they need to fill up.
 Using a Voyager fuel card with universal acceptance can save your company time, money, and hassle down the road.

 Though some gas stations offer discounts for filling up with their branded cards, being limited to a single retailer can force you to pay higher prices when there is a better option right across the street.
 The next time you pass by an intersection with multiple gas stations, take a look at the posted prices.
 It’s not uncommon to see a 10 or 15-cent difference between gas stations on the same road, and you don’t want to be limited to one location if it’s the most expensive on the block.

 When considering the possible discounts, be sure to include employee hours and added mileage in your calculations.
 Though it may not seem like a big deal to send your drivers an extra ten minutes away for fuel, the costs compound over time.
 After all, driving 10 minutes out of the way every day for an entire year adds up to over 40 hours annually!

 To truly break down the cost of a longer commute, let’s look at data from The American Transportation Research Institute (ATRI).
 Every year, they calculate the average cost per hour of operating a commercial vehicle, and their latest total adds up to $63.66 per hour.

 Using this cost per hour, we can break down the total spent on your driver’s extra 5 minute commute to a specific gas station.

 Truck Insurance Premiums: $0.25